ocaml/ocaml.org/data/tutorials/language/1ms_00_modules.md

 For this, we must distinguish:
 - Implementation, which is a module's actual content.
-- Interface, which is a module's public content list
+- Interface, which is a module's public content list.

-A `.ml` file contains a module implementation.
+An `.ml` file contains a module implementation.
 By default, without an explicitly defined interface, an implementation has a default interface where everything is public.